frostwebsite/frostwebsite.github.io/README.md

 Want to help out?
 That'd be awesome!

-You can either open an issue or ask for an invite.
+You can either open an issue to contribute or ask for an invite.
 If you open an issue you'll probably be invited anyways but it's your choice to join lmao.

 We will most likely NOT add streams from Xtream servers.
 These are usually really unstable and instead of spending an hour looking for another stream of it it's best to just skip for now, but try if you want and we'll test it out.